ibm-cloud-docs/openshift/ts-worker-debug.md

     ```
     {: pre}

 1. Set `/host` as the root directory within the debug shell.
-The debug pod mounts the host’s root file system in `/host` within the pod.
-By changing the root directory to `/host`, you can run binaries contained in the host’s executable paths.
+The debug pod mounts the host's root file system in `/host` within the pod.
+By changing the root directory to `/host`, you can run binaries contained in the host's executable paths.
     ```sh
     chroot /host
     ```